RobertoIzzo/exercises/README.md

-# exercises
+# Exercises
-Some exercises to learn the language
+Some exercises to learn the C# language